jbogarin/go-cisco-webex-teams/docs/MessagesApi.md

 Post a plain text or rich text message, and optionally, a media content attachment, to a room.

 Post a plain text or rich text message, and optionally, a media content attachment, to a room.
-The files parameter is an array, which accepts multiple values to allow for future expansion, but currently only one file may be included with the message.
+The files parameter is an array of File struct, which accepts multiple values to allow for future expansion, but currently only one file may be included with the message.

 ### Parameters